Troy Podmilsak

 Troy Podmilsak (born August 23, 2004) is an American freestyle skier specializing in big air and slopestyle disciplines.
+He is the 2023 World champion in big air, 2024 Winter X Games champion in big air, and represented the United States at the 2026 Winter Olympics.

 Career

 Podmilsak competed at the 2022 FIS Freestyle Junior World Ski Championships and won gold medals in the big air and slopestyle events.
 On October 21, 2022, during the 2022–23 FIS Freestyle Ski World Cup, he earned his first World Cup podium finish.

 Podmilsak represented the United States at the 2023 FIS Freestyle Ski World Championships in the big air event.
 During his second run he became the first person to land a triple 2160 mute grab, and won a gold medal with a score of 187.75 points.

 In January 2024, he competed at the X Games and won a gold medal in the big air event.